iain8/content-tiles/README.md

 ## Roadmap

-* Work on multiple containers (currently only the first matching the class name is used)
 * Add a `redraw()` method that removes content from rows and then recalculates the tiling (useful for screen size or orientation changes)
 * Move away from using data-attrs to improve performance